-American Express kept it simple in its early days of issuing credit, offering a single charge card in 1958.
-By 1969, its renowned gold and green cards had already hit the scene.
-The green one — which bears the color of money — became a popular offering, with no spending limits attached.
+American Express, Member FDIC, kept it simple in its early days of issuing credit, offering a single charge card in 1958.
+By 1969, its renowned Gold and Green cards had already hit the scene.
+The Green became a popular offering, with no spending limits attached.
 American Express® Card Members could use it for convenience, paying off the balance each month and traveling with minimal cash or traveler’s checks.

 As American Express evolved, it sought a wealthier, more rarefied marketing niche.
 By the early 1980s, its Gold Card targeted big spenders who sought a greater range of benefits that the Green Card lacked.
-Then, in 1984, the American Express Platinum Card was introduced.
-With a $250 annual fee — considered fairly steep at the time — the Platinum Card targeted those in the higher echelons of wealth and creditworthiness.
+Then, in 1984, the was introduced.
+With a steep annual fee, the Platinum Card targeted those in the higher echelons of wealth and creditworthiness.

-American Express Platinum rewards new Card Members with 100,000 points after making $6,000 in purchases during the account’s first six months.
-That means Card Members receive a generous refund of $1,000 in the form of a statement credit, as long as the card is put to work.
+American Express® Platinum rewards new Card Members with after making $8,000 in purchases during the account’s first six months.

 The standard reward rate of a point for every dollar spent gets a bump when purchases are made in some important categories.
 This categories mostly involve travel.